tin2tin/Import_EDL/README.md

 # Introduction
 Imports Video and Audio into the sequencer using an EDL file.
+Original add-on by Campbell Barton.
+Updated to 2.8+ by tintwotin.

 # Usage
 Instructions